ueberdosis/tiptap/docs/src/docPages/api/commands/insert-content.md

 # insertContent
-The `insertContent` command adds a passed value to the document.
+The `insertContent` command adds the passed value to the document.

 See also: [setContent](/api/commands/set-content), [clearContent](/api/commands/clear-content)